Dmitri Chistyakov

-Dmitri Yuryevich Chistyakov (Дми́трий Ю́рьевич Чистяко́в; born 13 January 1994) is a Russian football player who plays as a centre-back for Rostov.
+Dmitri Yuryevich Chistyakov (Дми́трий Ю́рьевич Чистяко́в; born 13 January 1994) is a Russian professional footballer who plays as a centre-back for Russian Premier League club Rostov.

 Club career

 He made his professional debut in the Russian Professional Football League for FC Zenit-2 St. Petersburg on 15 July 2013 in a game against FC Tosno.

-On 7 June 2019, he signed a 4-year contract with FC Rostov.
+On 7 June 2019, he left Zenit and signed a 4-year contract with FC Rostov.
 He made his debut in the Russian Premier League for Rostov on 13 July 2019 in a game against FC Orenburg.

-On 15 October 2020 he returned to Zenit St. Petersburg on loan.

-On 3 June 2021, he moved to Zenit on a permanent basis and signed a 4-year contract with the club.
+On 15 October 2020, he returned to Zenit St. Petersburg on loan.
+On 3 June 2021, he moved to Zenit on a permanent basis and subsequently signed a 4-year contract with the club.

-On 14 January 2024, Chistyakov moved to Sochi on loan until the end of the season.
+On 14 January 2024, Chistyakov moved to fellow Russian side Sochi on loan until the end of the season.

-On 22 June 2025, Chistyakov returned to Rostov.
+On 22 June 2025, Chistyakov returned to Rostov, having been away from the club since 2019.

 International career

 He was called up to the Russia national football team for the first time for UEFA Euro 2020 qualifying matches against Scotland and Cyprus, on 10 and 13 October 2019.

-On 11 May 2021, he was named as a back-up player for Russia's UEFA Euro 2020 squad.
+On 11 May 2021, Chistyakov was named as a standby player in Russia's 26-man squad for the UEFA Euro 2020.
+He was later cut from the final list.

-He made his debut on 8 October 2021 in a World Cup qualifier against Slovakia.
+He made his debut for Russia on 8 October 2021, in a World Cup qualifier against Slovakia.